Discovering gravitationally lensed gravitational waves: predicted rates, candidate selection, and localization with the Vera Rubin Observatory: Rates and properties of gravitationally lensed gravitational waves

 \subsection{Implications for discovery strategies}

-We now consider the implications of our predictions for efforts to make a secure and unambiguous detection of a lensed GW.
-Looking across the population of GW detections as a whole, it is clear from Figure~\ref{fig:contours} that essentially all LIGO detections within $\simeq1$ decade in $\tD$ of the LIGO horizon and with compact object masses in the range $2<\tm<100\,\rm M_\odot$ are candidate lensed detections.
-It is therefore particularly challenging to identify an individual detection at $\tm>5\,\rm M_\odot$ as a candidate lensed event because this overlaps with the BH mass function and the majority of BH-BH detections that are not expected to be lensed.
-Moreover, selecting candidate lensed BH-BH mergers in the $\tm$-$\tD$ plane is highly model dependent, as highlighted for example by \cite{Broadhurst2022}.
-A more promising and less model dependent approach in the $\tm$-$\tD$ plane is to concentrate on candidate lensed NS-NS, the majority of which are predicted to reside in the mass gap between NS and BH products of stellar evolution, $2.5<\tm<5\,\rm M_\odot$ (Figure~\ref{fig:contours}).
-Indeed, LIGO have already detected objects in this region of parameter space that have attracted significant interest \citep[e.g.][]{Wyrzykowski2020,Bianconi2022}.
+Looking across the population of GW detections, it is clear from Figure~\ref{fig:contours} that essentially all GW detections within $\simeq1$ decade in $\tD$ of the horizon and with compact object masses in the range $2<\tm<100\,\rm M_\odot$ are candidate lensed detections.
+It is therefore particularly challenging to identify an individual detection at $\tm>5\,\rm M_\odot$ as a candidate lensed event because this overlaps with the BH mass function and the majority of BH-BH detections that are not expected to be lensed. {Moreover, selecting candidate lensed BH-BH mergers in the $\tm$-$\tD$ plane can be sensitive to population model choices \citep[e.g.][]{Broadhurst2022}.
+In the $\tm$-$\tD$ plane, selecting candidate lensed NS-NS is $\simeq10\times$ more efficient (and less model dependent) than selecting candidate lensed BH-BH, because the majority of the former resides in the mass gap between NS and BH products, $2.5<\tm<5\,\rm M_\odot$ (Figure~\ref{fig:contours}).
+Indeed, objects have already been detected with non-zero probability in this region of the parameter space \citepalias{GWTC3}, some of which have been followed up electromagnetically \citep{Bianconi2022}.}